-TrailRunEarth is a passion project of ours where we are committed to providing a resource of information and motivation on all things trail running.
+TrailRunEarth is our passion project and we are committed to providing a resource of information and motivation on all things trail running.
 You may see affiliate links here and there and by utilising these to purchase an item, we in turn get a small kickback from that sale.
 This helps cover some of the costs of researching, writing and providing content that may be of value, (all at no additional cost to you).

 trailrunearth.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising & linking to Amazon.com.